B-Czarnetzki/speechjoey/README.md

 The Moses toolkit provides a set of useful [scripts](https://github.com/moses-smt/mosesdecoder/tree/master/scripts) for this purpose.

-Though it is highly recommended to use a character based model, if you want to try a word or sub-word based model, SpeechJoey supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt).
+Though it is highly recommended to use a character based model, if you want to try a sub-word based model, SpeechJoey supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt).

 ### Audio Configuration